ICRAR/EAGLE/docs/graphs.rst

 Physical Graph Template
 -----------------------

-Physical Graph Templates are calculated from Logical Graphs by the DALiuGE translation engine, and then displayed in an additional browser tab.
-They represent a translation of a Logical Graph into a Directed Acyclic Graph, and a mapping of that graph onto a potentially available cluster.
+The DALiuGE translator converts the Logical Graph into a Physical Graph Template.
+This stage applies partitioning and scheduling decisions for target resources.

 .. figure:: _static/images/physical_graph_template.png
   :width: 500px